akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Qihan Wang, Chen Dun, Fangshuo Liao, Chris Jermaine, Anastasios Kyrillidis, [*``LOFT: Finding Lottery Tickets through Filter-wise Training"*](https://proceedings.mlr.press/v206/wang23f/wang23f.pdf), Twenty-sixth International Conference on Artificial Intelligence and Statistics (AISTATS-23), 2023.

+  <button id="b_abs_c50"> Abstract </button>
+  <button id="b_bib_c50"> Bibtex </button>
+  <p id="abs_c50"> <i> Recent work on the Lottery Ticket Hypothesis (LTH) shows that there exist “winning tickets” in large neural networks.
+These tickets represent “sparse” versions of the full model that can be trained independently to achieve comparable accuracy with respect to the full model.
+However, finding the winning tickets requires one to pretrain the large model for at least a number of epochs, which can be a burdensome task, especially when the original neural network gets larger.
+In this paper, we explore how one can efficiently identify the emergence of such winning tickets, and use this observation to design efficient pretraining algorithms.
+For clarity of exposition, our focus is on convolutional neural networks (CNNs).
+To identify good filters, we propose a novel filter distance metric that well-represents the model convergence.
+As our theory dictates, our filter analysis behaves consistently with recent findings of neural network learning dynamics.
+Motivated by these observations, we present the LOttery ticket through Filter-wise Training algorithm, dubbed as LoFT.
+LoFT is a model-parallel pretraining algorithm that partitions convolutional layers by filters to train them independently in a distributed setting, resulting in reduced memory and communication costs during pretraining.
+Experiments show that LoFT i) preserves and finds good lottery tickets, while ii) it achieves non-trivial computation and communication savings, and maintains comparable or even better accuracy than other pretraining methods.
+  </i> </p>

+  <pre id="bib_c50"><samp>
+	@article{loft2023wang,
+  title = 	 {LOFT: Finding Lottery Tickets through Filter-wise Training}, author =       {Wang, Qihan and Dun, Chen and Liao, Fangshuo and Jermaine, Chris and Kyrillidis, Anastasios}, booktitle = 	 {Proceedings of The 26th International Conference on Artificial Intelligence and Statistics}, pages = 	 {6498--6526}, year = 	 {2023}, editor = 	 {Ruiz, Francisco and Dy, Jennifer and van de Meent, Jan-Willem}, volume = 	 {206}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {25--27 Apr}, publisher =    {PMLR}
+}
+  </samp></pre>

++ Chen Dun, Mirian Hipolito, Chris Jermaine, Dimitrios Dimitriadis, Anastasios Kyrillidis, [*``Efficient and Light-Weight Federated Learning via Asynchronous Distributed Dropout"*](https://proceedings.mlr.press/v206/dun23a/dun23a.pdf), Twenty-sixth International Conference on Artificial Intelligence and Statistics (AISTATS-23), 2023.

+  <button id="b_abs_c49"> Abstract </button>
+  <button id="b_bib_c49"> Bibtex </button>
+  <p id="abs_c49"> <i> Asynchronous learning protocols have regained attention lately, especially in the Federated Learning (FL) setup, where slower clients can severely impede the learning process.
+Herein, we propose AsyncDrop, a novel asynchronous FL framework that utilizes dropout regularization to handle device heterogeneity in distributed settings.
+Overall, AsyncDrop achieves better performance compared to state of the art asynchronous methodologies, while resulting in less communication and training time overheads.
+The key idea revolves around creating “submodels” out of the global model, and distributing their training to workers, based on device heterogeneity.
+We rigorously justify that such an approach can be theoretically characterized.
+We implement our approach and compare it against other asynchronous baselines, both by design and by adapting existing synchronous FL algorithms to asynchronous scenarios.
+Empirically, AsyncDrop reduces the communication cost and training time, while matching or improving the final test accuracy in diverse non-i.i.d.
+FL scenarios.
+  </i> </p>

+  <pre id="bib_c49"><samp>
+	@article{asyncdrop2023dun,
+  title = 	 {Efficient and Light-Weight Federated Learning via Asynchronous Distributed Dropout}, author =       {Dun, Chen and Hipolito, Mirian and Jermaine, Chris and Dimitriadis, Dimitrios and Kyrillidis, Anastasios}, booktitle = 	 {Proceedings of The 26th International Conference on Artificial Intelligence and Statistics}, pages = 	 {6630--6660}, year = 	 {2023}, editor = 	 {Ruiz, Francisco and Dy, Jennifer and van de Meent, Jan-Willem}, volume = 	 {206}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {25--27 Apr}, publisher =    {PMLR}
+ }
+  </samp></pre>

 + Zheyang Xiong, Fangshuo Liao, Anastasios Kyrillidis, [*``Strong Lottery Ticket Hypothesis with perturbation"*](https://proceedings.mlr.press/v206/xiong23a/xiong23a.pdf), Twenty-sixth International Conference on Artificial Intelligence and Statistics (AISTATS-23), 2023.

   <button id="b_abs_c48"> Abstract </button>